ICalendar: Design

 iCalendar data have the MIME content type text/calendar.
 The filename extension of ics is to be used for files containing calendaring and scheduling information, ifb for files with free or busy time information consistent with this MIME content type.
 The equivalent file type codes in Apple Macintosh operating system environments are iCal and iFBf.

 By default, iCalendar uses the UTF-8 character set; a different character set can be specified using the "charset" MIME parameter (if the transport method used supports MIME, such as Email or HTTP).
 Each line is terminated by CR+LF (in hexadecimal: 0D0A).
 Lines should be limited to 75 octets (not characters) long.
 Where a data item is too long to fit on a single line it can be continued on following lines by starting the continuation lines with a space character (in hex: 20) or a tab character (in hex: 09).
 Actual line feeds in data items are encoded as a backslash followed by the letter n or N (the bytes 5C 6E or 5C 4E in UTF-8).

 The iCalendar format is designed to transmit calendar-based data, such as events, and intentionally does not describe what to do with that data.
 Thus, other programming may be needed to negotiate what to do with this data.
-A companion standard, "iCalendar Transport-Independent Interoperability" (iTIP) (RFC 2446), defines a protocol for exchanging iCalendar objects for collaborative calendaring and scheduling between "Calendar Users" (CUs) facilitated by an "Organizer" initiating the exchange of data.
+A companion standard, "iCalendar Transport-Independent Interoperability" (iTIP), defines a protocol for exchanging iCalendar objects for collaborative calendaring and scheduling between "Calendar Users" (CUs) facilitated by an "Organizer" initiating the exchange of data.
 This standard defines methods such as PUBLISH, REQUEST, REPLY, ADD, CANCEL, REFRESH, COUNTER (to negotiate a change in the entry), and DECLINE-COUNTER (to decline the counter-proposal).
-Another companion standard, "iCalendar Message-based Interoperability Protocol (iMIP)" (RFC 2447), defines a standard method for implementing iTIP on standard Internet email-based transports.
-The "Guide to Internet Calendaring" (RFC 3283) explains how iCalendar interacts with other calendar computer language (current and future).
+Another companion standard, "iCalendar Message-based Interoperability Protocol (iMIP)", defines a standard method for implementing iTIP on standard Internet email-based transports.
+The "Guide to Internet Calendaring" explains how iCalendar interacts with other calendar computer language (current and future).